List of isolated islands and archipelagos

 This is a list of the most isolated islands and archipelagos on Earth in terms of distance to another landmass.
 Many of these islands are of volcanic origin via tectonic plates such as Bouvet Island while others appear from hotspots such as the Azores which was created by the Azores hotspot.
 This list includes islands that are more than 500 km away from another point of land.

 Notable omissions

 One such omission on this list is Tristan da Cunha.
-While it is usually regarded as one of the most remote islands on Earth the island is actually only 320 km from Gough Island.
-The island is instead known as the most remote inhabited island on Earth.
-Gough Island is uninhabited apart from a weather station with around 6–7 people on it but they are not a permanent population.
+While it is usually regarded as one of the most remote islands on Earth the island is actually only 320 km from Gough Island, which is uninhabited apart from a weather station with around 6–7 people on it but they are not a permanent population.

 Easter Island is another omission.
 The island is 320 km from Isla Salas y Gómez.

 Other islands and archipelagos include the Chagos Archipelago being 475 km away from the Maldives, the Kerguelen Islands and the Heard Island and McDonald Islands are about 480 kilometers away from each other.
 Other fairly remote islands include Ducie Island, South Orkney Islands, Peter I Island, Malpelo Island, Conway Reef and Palmerston Island.
 The New Zealand Subantarctic Islands are relatively close to each other.